 We continue from L’Art du Cuisine Francaise.

-Mosaic Canteen returns to Morocco for its second year.
+Mosaic Canteen returns to Morocco for its third year.

-There’s just a mild spice to the beef spooned on top of the sweet cherries and cool hummus and it’s fun to dip the crispy pita chips into the layered dip and see what comes up.
+There’s just a mild spice to the beef spooned on top of the sweet cherries and cool hummus.
+It’s fun to dip the crispy pita chips into the layered dip and see what comes up.

 This is half the size of a standard Disney flatbread piled high with fresh vegetables.

 I was impressed by the amount and quality of the ingredients, but there’s quite a bit of salt going on with the tang of the feta and the bitterness of the olives.
 The olive oil along with the other various sauces combined to make more of a muddled flavor than anything and the flatbreads are typically under-cooked and on the chewy side.
 It does end up being quite a bit of food for the money, but I think I would have liked to have seen a vehicle other than a flatbread for all of it.

 Chebbakia: Hand-twisted Strips of Fried Dough coated with Honey, Rosewater and Sesame Seeds – $7

 They’re actually making these inside the Studio for Festival of the Arts rather than carting out defrosted cookies from somewhere in the back.
 The flavor is subtle, so if you’re looking for something that doesn’t taste like a sugar bomb then this is a good choice.
 The texture is a little different…they’re harder than you’d expect and crumble easily, so you don’t get a satisfying crunch or a tender bite.
 It’s somewhere in between.
 I wouldn’t return to this dish, but it was fun to try something a little out of the ordinary.
 The price actually went down a dollar over last year, but they’re still a dollar overpriced.

 Embrace the Arak: Massaya Arak, Orange Juice, and Grenadine – $9